databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/{{cookiecutter.project_name}}/terraform/README.md

 }
 ```

-The example above defines a Databricks job with name `{{cookiecutter.project_name}} batch inference job`
+The example above defines a Databricks job with name `staging-{{cookiecutter.project_name}}-batch-inference-job`
-that runs the notebook under `notebooks/BatchInference.py` to regularly apply your ML model
+that runs the notebook under `{{cookiecutter.project_name}}/deployment/batch_inference/notebooks/BatchInference.py` to regularly apply your ML model
 for batch inference.

 At the start of the resource definition, we specify its type (`databricks_job`)